Returning to Paid Employment

 • allowing for a parental leave extension; especially if accommodations cannot be met.

-Depending on where you work and the nature of your workplace, you may not be able to breastfeed your baby at work.
+Depending on where you work and the nature of your workplace, you may not be able to nurse your baby at work.
 In these cases, your employer may be required to allow you breaks to hand express or pump.
 These breaks may have to meet certain criteria.
 Please refer to your provincial or territorial legislation for specific details around what this might look like.

 Have a conversation with your employer prior to your return